This savory vegan chickpea scramble is made from a chickpea flour batter that’s scrambled up with garlicky sautéed spinach and mushrooms.

 Since we’re talking about winter (assuming you haven’t clicked away in disgust), let’s talk about winter food.
 When it starts to get cold out is when I start to really crave hot and hearty breakfasts.

 I love savory vegan breakfasts and have been meaning to do some more playing around with chickpea flour for a while now.
-This recipe was easy to come up with.
-The batter is pretty close to the one I used for my Vegan Breakfast Sandwiches I posted on Oh My Veggies last month.

 My husband is the expert egg cooker in our house, and mushrooms and spinach are among his favorite scrambled egg stir-ins, so I figured I’d try them out here.